 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers and directors, and persons who own more than 10% of the Company's Common Stock, to file reports of ownership and changes in ownership with the SEC.
 Executive officers, directors and greater-than-10% beneficial owners are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based on a review of the copies of such forms furnished to the Company and the Company's officers' and directors' written representations, the Company believes that during 2020, all required reports were filed except as follows: (i) one late Form 4 reporting an annual grant of restricted stock units to each of Messrs.
-Colo, Griffin, Rindom, Dykstra, Mansinne, Glaser, and Buttshaw; (ii) one late Form 4 reporting the grant of common stock in lieu of quarterly cash director fees by each of Mr. Dunn, Mr. Bareuther, Mr. Colo, Ms. Seaberg, and Ms. Jenkins; (iii) one late Form 4 reporting the annual grant of common stock for director fees by each of Ms. Susta, Glaser, Griffin, Mansinne, Rindom, and Buttshaw; (iv) one late Form 4 reporting the annual grant of common stock for director fees by each of Ms. Walsh Skelly, Mr. Dunn, Ms. Jenkins, Ms. Mingus, Mr. Foglio, Ms. Strandjord, Mr. Bareuther, and Ms. Seaberg; (v) five late Form 4 filings for Mr. Gall reporting, three grants of restricted stock units, one withholding of shares to cover tax liabilities in connection with and two other transactions; (vi) one additional late Form 4 filing, each reporting one transaction, for Messrs.
-Colo, Griffin, Buttshaw, and Dunn; (vii) two additional late Form 4 filings and a late Form 5 filing, reporting a total of 20 transactions, for Ms. Seaberg; and (viii) a late Form 3 filing for Ms. Mingus.
+Based on a review of the copies of such forms furnished to the Company and the Company's officers' and directors' written representations, the Company believes that during 2021, all required reports were filed except (i) one late Form 4 filing reporting one transaction for Ms. Seaberg, and (ii) one Form 4 for Michele Lux, a member of the Lux Family Group and the spouse of Donn Lux, reporting the grant of common stock to Donn Lux as part of his director fees, which transaction was timely reported in a Form 4 filed by Donn Lux.